Adam Kennedy (American football): Professional career

-Kennedy was rated as the 32nd best quarterback in the 2014 NFL Draft by NFLDraftScout.com.
+Kennedy was rated as the 32nd best quarterback in the 2014 NFL draft by NFLDraftScout.com.
+He was invited to mini-camp with the Chicago Bears as an undrafted free agent in 2014.

 New Orleans VooDoo

 After failing to make the Chicago Bears following their mini-camp, Kennedy was assigned to the New Orleans VooDoo of the Arena Football League.
 In his first week with the team, he beat out fellow rookie, Brian Hudson, to become the VooDoo starting quarterback.
 Kennedy started the final seven games for the VooDoo, leading them to a 1–6 recording during that time.

 In September 2014, the VooDoo picked up Kennedy's rookie option to retain him for the 2015 season.

 Tampa Bay Storm

 On December 7, 2015, Kennedy was assigned to the Tampa Bay Storm.